-Goal CC-8: Ensure that Downtown maintains its character and function as a vibrant, pedestrian-scaled, mixed use district that supports and encourages a diversity of commercial

-Plan and Policies Summarv businesses, treasured civic uses, activated office space, and housing for all income levels and people of all ages.
+Goal CC-8: Ensure that Downtown maintains its character and function as a vibrant, pedestrian-scaled, mixed use district that supports and encourages a diversity of commercial businesses, treasured civic uses, activated office space, and housing for all income levels and people of all ages.

 CC-8.10 Historical Buildings and Features: Establish regulations that protect historical buildings and features in Downtown from neglect, misuse, or destruction.
 Encourage adaptive reuse of historical buildings.

 Goal M-11: Ensure that El Camino Real retains its distinct character as a residential street lined with a historic tree grove, with its function as a regional commute corridor secondary to Burlingame's vision of the corridor as a lower-speed tree-lined thoroughfare.

 M-11.1: Identify high priority locations to improve access, east-west connections, and pedestrian safety along El Camino Real.
 Coordinate with Caltrans and regional Grand Boulevard Initiative partners (including SamTrans) to update intersection treatments and lane configurations to improve safety while retaining the distinctive character of the roadway.

+Burlingame Downtown Specific Plan (2018)

-Burlingame The Burlingame City Council adopted the Burlingame Downtown Specific Plan in October Downtown Specific 2010, and last amended it in August 2018.
-Plan (2018) Design & Character Goal D-1: Protect and preserve historic character.
-Policy D-1.1: Ensure that new construction fits into the context and scale of the existing downtown.
-Policy D-1.2: Require design review for all new downtown buildings and for changes to existing downtown buildings, and integrate historic review into the design review process.
+The Burlingame City Council adopted the Burlingame Downtown Specific Plan in October 2010, and last amended it in August 2018.

+Design & Character

+Goal D-1: Protect and preserve historic character.

+- Policy D-1.1: Ensure that new construction fits into the context and scale of the existing downtown. - Policy D-1.2: Require design review for all new downtown buildings and for changes to existing downtown buildings, and integrate historic review into the design review process.

-adaptive re-use of historic structures.
+Goal D-2: Develop policies and provide incentives for the restoration, preservation, and adaptive re-use of historic structures.